8ta4/blog/drafts/Figured Out How to Score Accents with Speech-to-Text, Text-to-Speech, and a Bioinformatics Algorithm.md

 I've stumbled upon a method for evaluating pronunciation, and I'm excited to share it with you.
 This method gives you a word-by-word breakdown of understandability against a target accent.
-I'd love to hear what you think about this approach!

 1. Use a speech-to-text API to turn the user's speech into text, complete with word-level probabilities.